rainsummer613/slca/README.md

 - random noise

 If you have eye-tracking data with coordinates and durations of human gaze, this model can try to simulate it.
 Our model can do it too 😉\
-The model has many parameters, which are stated in the description of the class `SLCA` in the file `src/slca.py` and further in the *How to use* section.
+The model has many parameters, which are stated in the description of the class `SLCA` in the file `src/slca.py` and further in *How to use*.

 ## What we added
 1) **Local lateral inhibition** - active neurons inhibit only their immediate neighbors.
 The original **global inhibition** is also implemented: each neuron inhibits all other neurons.